-Several researchers exploited the use of LLMs for education.
+Several researchers have exploited the use of LLMs for education.
 Cipriano et al. experimented with three prominent LLMs to solve real-world object-oriented programming (OOP) exercises used in educational settings, subsequently validating their solutions using an Automatic Assessment Tool (AAT) and found that while the models frequently achieved mostly working solutions to the exercises, they often overlooked the best practices of OOP~\citep{cipriano2024llms}.
-In particular, our previous work explored how LLMs help undergraduate students create three types of UML models, i.e., use case models, class diagrams, and sequence diagrams, and synthesized the potential factors affecting their performance~\citep{Wang2024how}.
+In particular, our previous work explored how LLMs help undergraduate students create three types of UML diagrams, i.e., use case diagrams, class diagrams, and sequence diagrams, and synthesized the potential factors that affect their performance~\citep{Wang2024how}.